Case Study – The Piano

-Jonathan Stemmildt of Mistaken Visions had been working on The Piano for five years.
+Jonathan Stemmildt of Mistaken Visions had been working on The Piano for several years.
 It had been a deeply personal project for Jonathan, and the game had been through many iterations over the years.
 Now, in the run-up to release, he was exploring ways to give the game the best launch possible.

 What we did

-Together, Jonathan and I began to identify audiences, communities and media figures to whom the game was likely to appeal.
+Together, we began to identify audiences, communities and media figures to whom the game was likely to appeal.
 We had a number of discussions around the key features of the game, and identified the small things that made the game special: its oppressive atmosphere, its unique noir aesthetic, and its genre-fusing approach – with classic survival horror and adventure elements alongside more modern interactive storytelling techniques.

 We identified a set of potential media champions, and re-evaluated how we were describing the game – honing a strong elevator pitch and game description.
-At the same time, I spent a lot of time with various versions of the game and provided an outsider’s perspective on the game design, advising on how the media and target communities would be likely to respond to the game and surrounding materials.
+At the same time, we spent a lot of time with various versions of the game and provided an outsider’s perspective on the game design, advising on how the media and target communities would be likely to respond to the game and surrounding materials.

 We constructed a campaign that involved the creation of a new trailer and the distribution of preview code to the press, in order to generate some attention in the months ahead of launch.
 Jonathan was keen to release a public demo to gain feedback on the game, so we also worked together to refine what was on offer to the public by collecting off-the-record feedback from the press during the preview campaign.

 We then worked together to simultaneously orchestrate game improvements via ongoing production consultation, as well as ramping up media interest at key moments.
 Via a series of teaser trailers, we announced the game’s release date to the press and community – while using targeted, A/B tested Facebook adverts to identify, refine and expand our audience in the run-up to release.